Saudis to cut oil production by 500,000 barrels per day

-DUBAI, United Arab Emirates (AP) — Saudi Arabia said Sunday it will cut oil production by 500,000 barrels per day from May until the end of 2023.
+DUBAI, United Arab Emirates (AP) — Saudi Arabia said Sunday it will cut oil production by 500,000 barrels per day from May until the end of 2023, a move that could raise prices worldwide.

-The move would likely raise prices at the pump, further straining relations between Riyadh and Washington as the world copes with inflation fueled in part by the war in Ukraine.
+Higher oil prices would help fill Russian President Vladimir Putin’s coffers as his country wages war on Ukraine and force Americans and others to pay even higher prices at the pump amid inflation fueled in part by that conflict.

+It was also likely to further strain ties with the United States, which has called on Saudi Arabia and other allies to increase production as it tries to bring prices down and squeeze Russia’s finances.

-The Saudi Energy Ministry said Sunday that the cuts would be made in coordination with some OPEC and non-OPEC members, without naming them.
-The cut is in addition to a reduction announced last October that infuriated the Biden administration.
+The Saudi Energy Ministry said the cuts would be made in coordination with some OPEC and non-OPEC members, without naming them.
+The cuts are in addition to a reduction announced last October that infuriated the Biden administration.

 The ministry described the move as a “precautionary measure” aimed at stabilizing the oil market.
 The cuts represent less than 5% of Saudi Arabia’s average production of 11.5 million barrels per day in 2022.

-The earlier cuts — of some 2 million barrels a day — had come on the eve of U.S. midterm elections in which soaring prices for gas and other basic goods was a major issue.
+The earlier cuts — of some 2 million barrels a day — had come on the eve of U.S. midterm elections in which soaring prices were a major issue.
 President Joe Biden vowed at the time that there would be “consequences” and Democratic lawmakers called for freezing cooperation with the Saudis.

-Both the U.S. and Saudi Arabia denied any political motives, saying they were focused on maintaining a healthy market price.
+Both the U.S. and Saudi Arabia denied any political motives in the dispute, with each saying it was focused on maintaining a healthy market price.

 Since those cuts, oil prices have actually trended down.
 Brent crude, a global benchmark, was trading at around $80 a barrel at the end of last week, down from around $95 a barrel in early October, when the earlier cuts were agreed.